-- Encrypted key and bitstream loading (using AES-256), to allow configuration to be done in lesstrusted locations - Secure programming with SHA-256 bitstream authentication - Certificate-of-Conformance to verify correct programming, and prevent insider attacks during contract manufacturing - Supply-chain assurances to eliminate counterfeiting - Elliptic Curve Cryptography (ECC) for securely loading user keys - An SRAM-based Physically Unclonable Function (SRAM-PUF) for device authentication
+- Encrypted key and bitstream loading (using AES-256) to allow configuration to be done in lesstrusted locations - Secure programming with SHA-256 bitstream authentication - Elliptic Curve Cryptography (ECC) for securely loading user keys - An SRAM-based Physically Unclonable Function (SRAM-PUF) for device authentication

-Once the design is in a secure platform you can add Data Security functionality.
+Once the design is secure you can move on to Data Security.
 Data Security protects the information a device is storing, processing, or communicating in its role in the end application.
-For example, if the configured design is implementing the key management and encryption portion of a secure military radio, data security could include encrypting and authenticating the radio traffic and protecting the associated application-level cryptographic keys.
-Some of the important functions required to implement robust Data Security include:
+For example, if the configured design is implementing the key management and encryption portion of a secure military radio, Data Security could include encrypting and authenticating the radio traffic and protecting the associated application-level cryptographic keys.
+Some of the important functions required to implement robust data security include:

-- Ability to destroy (zeroize) all sensitive stored data in the event of tampering - User Cryptographic services (for example, AES-128/-256, SHA-256, and HMAC) - Non-Deterministic Random Bit Generation (NRBG) for secret keys and nonces - Advanced key storage and management based on a physically unclonable function (PUF), which is a feature of the device analogous to a "biometric" - Hardware Firewalls to protect sensitive data from unauthorized access - Advanced anti-tamper techniques such as Differential Power Analysis countermeasures to protect secret keys from power side-channel attacks
+- Ability to destroy (zeroize) all sensitive stored data in the event of tampering - User Cryptographic services (for example, AES-128/-256, SHA-256, and HMAC) - Non-Deterministic Random Bit Generation (NRBG) for secret keys and nonces - Advanced key storage and management based on a physically unclonable function (PUF), which is a feature of the device analogous to a "biometric" - Hardware firewalls to protect sensitive data from unauthorized access - Advanced anti-tamper techniques such as Differential Power Analysis countermeasures to protect secret keys from power side-channel attacks

-SmartFusion2 Architecture Overview
+SmartFusion2 Family Architecture Overview

-The SmartFusion2 family architecture, as illustrated in Figure 1, combines most of the common function blocks required in just about any digital electronics system.
-The system controller provides overall supervisory control of configuration, power management and JTAG functions.
+The SmartFusion2 family architecture, as illustrated in Figure 1 on page 4, combines most of the common function blocks required in just about any digital electronics system.
+The system controller provides overall supervisory control of configuration, power management, and JTAG functions.
 The FPGA fabric includes the user configurable logic and connects to the MSS, DDR controllers, and serial controllers.
-These main function blocks all work together efficiently to provide the designer with a best-in-class programmable system-on-chip (SoC) for a wide range of applications.
+These main function blocks all work together efficiently to provide the designer with a best in class programmable system-on-chip (SoC) for a wide range of applications.

 What sets SmartFusion2 devices apart from other programmable devices are the differentiated features that have been included for increased reliability, advanced security, and low power.
-For example, the subblocks shown in purple are immune against single event upset (SEU) occurrences by the use of flash memory cells instead of SRAM cells.
+For example, the subblocks shown in purple, are immune against single event upset (SEU) occurrences by the use of flash memory cells instead of SRAM cells.
 These innovations result in dramatic reliability increases compared to SRAM-based programmable devices.
 Design and Data Security are also radically improved by the inclusion of advanced security functions such as AES-256, SHA-256, SRAM-PUF, and NRBG in the system controller.

-The next few sections provide an overview of each of the main blocks and their differentiated features that assist in implementing security related functions for your designs.
+The next few sections provide an overview each of the main blocks and their differentiated features that assist in implementing security related functions for your designs.

-Figure 1: SmartFusion2 Architecture Block Diagram
+Figure 1: SF2 Architecture Block Diagram